Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "chown" command to change the owner of the file "hello" to the user "betty".
+This script uses the "touch" command to create an empty file with the name "hello"